ArtemKimUSC/CTFM/README.md

 ## 2. Run CT-FM-SNP on S-LDSC results
-For each SNP, the script `5_CTFMSNP_default_susie.R` runs fine-mapping using S-LDSC results for the trait of interest.
+For each SNP, the script `5_CTFMSNP_default_susie.R` runs fine-mapping using S-LDSC results of overlapping annotations for the trait of interest.

 ```bash
 conda activate ctfm